vuejs/vuepress/docs/reference/plugin/theme-data.md

   Returns the theme data ref object in current locale.

-  The values of current locale has been merged into the root-level.
+  The properties of current locale has been merged into the root-level properties.

 - Example: